mbledkowski/docker-koha/README.md

 docker run -d -p 80 -p 8080 quantumobject/docker-koha

+need to wait for few second maybe 1 min to allow the installing conf to finish.

 need to run this command to check the password for user koha_library :

-need to wait for few second maybe 1 min to allow the installing conf to finish ...

 docker logs container_id

 and then use this password to log in with user name for the web install at http://ipaddress:8080/
-note: this password will be unique for your container.
+note: this password will be unique for your container and need to use port assigned by docker to connect to 8080

 if this page show error 500 internal server error them need to execute this command :